 The General Data Protection Regulation ("GDPR") entered into force on 25 May 2018.
-It imposed obligations and guidelines on companies in the management and processing of personal data.
+It imposes new obligations and guidelines on companies in the management and processing of personal data.
+This means a significant change for companies in their approach to the security of data storage and the issue of making it available to the relevant employees.